aadijoshi/hw1-aadijoshi/README.md

 You can confirm that everything was successful by browsing the `sbt-rocks.txt` file on Github.

-Step 5: Get Intellij & Clion
+Step 5: Get IntelliJ & CLion
 ---------------------------------
 We will be using the [IntelliJ Idea Java IDE](https://www.jetbrains.com/idea/) as well as the [CLion C++ IDE](https://www.jetbrains.com/clion/).
 It is what we will use in class.
 And I will be demonstrating debugging and development techniques with these tools that will make your life easier.